The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Making Quarterly Tax Payments May Be Required

 Given that you will be on the hook for self-employment taxes, there is a good chance you will need to make advance tax payments along the way.
+As a gig worker, you must also consider income tax implications, ensuring that you report all your earnings to avoid penalties associated with underreporting.
 If you wait until you file your return and find that you owe a lot of money, the IRS might tack on penalties and interest, making your tax filing experience that much worse.

 Not every gig worker will be required to make quarterly advance payments, and no two situations are the same.
 If you just worked an occasional gig here or there, you may be able to escape those four-times-a-year payments.
 A good rule of thumb is to make quarterly payments if you expect to owe the IRS $1,000 or more when you file your return.
 If you pay too much in quarterly payments, you’ll just get any surplus money back as a refund.